 Will Dr Marchi be coming to my home?

 Dr Marchi provided this service for over four years by himself, almost 24/7.
 At a point this became unsustainable and he had to hire on extra help.
 At the same time we started our ambulance/home treatment service and further extended ourselves.
-Dr Marchi still helps clients throughout each week, but you might be helped by Dr Nguyen.
-Dr Nguyen met Dr Marchi during an internship at VCA AVCC after graduation.
+Dr Marchi still helps clients throughout each week, but the doctors above may be the ones helping you.

 How do I make an appointment?

 This is what we do so our schedules are dedicated to this service.
 Same day service as well as planning ahead with an appointment several days ahead are both fine.
 Our schedule always varies, but it is not too often we are so busy we cannot help.
 If you call in and we cannot help you in time, we are always happy to refer to another company that can.